About the qualification of Chartered Accountant

 •The student must successfully complete the procedure for converting to Financial Accounting 178 as explained above.

 A maximum of 50 students per year are allowed to convert to BAcc as described above.

 It is open to any student who has originally registered as student at the SU and complied with the formal admission requirements for BAcc as set out in Part 10 of the Calendar, but for whatever reason registered for another degree programme, to convert to BAcc.
 If Financial Accounting 188 was offered and passed in a previous year as part of the degree programme, the student can obtain direct admission to Financial Accounting 278 by successfully completing the conversion process to Financial Accounting 178 described above.
-Students in this category are advised to discuss the conversion with one of the joint-coordinators: BAcc (Prof. K van Schalkwyk or Prof. SPJ von Wielligh) as soon as possible.
+Students in this category are advised to discuss the conversion with one of the joint-programme leaders: BAcc (Prof. K van Schalkwyk or Prof. SPJ von Wielligh) as soon as possible.

 Language of instruction

 From 2014 all first-year and second-year modules have been presented in both Afrikaans and English and from 2015 all third-year modules will also be presented in both these languages (Refer to the Calendar Part 10 for language specific for the different years).

 Industrial Psychology 112

 |2nd Year |

 Business Ethics 214, 242